recare/node-fastbill-automatic/README.md

 # node-fastbill-automatic

 Complete and tested ES6 client for the fastbill automatic API

-- Now uses ES6 (transpiled by babel)
-- Now uses Promises.

 # quick start